 The initial Personal Representative, Simon L. Bernstein, fully administered this estate and Petitioned for a discharge, with signed (but un-notarized) waivers by all interested persons. §731.301, Fla.
 Stat.
 (See Exhibit "A").

-However, TED fails to state that Simon petitioned for discharge with fraudulently notarized and forged waivers while factually DEAD as part of a Fraud on the Court committed by Donald Tescher, Esq. (“TESCHER”) and Robert Spallina, Esq. (“SPALLINA”), who acting as Simon’s counsel as Personal Representative/Executor failed to notify this Court that Simon was DEAD.
+However, TED fails to state that Simon petitioned for discharge with fraudulently notarized and forged waivers while factually DEAD as part of a Fraud on the Court committed by Donald Tescher, Esq. (“TESCHER”) and Robert Spallina, Esq. (“SPALLINA”), who acting as Simon’s counsel as Personal Representative/Executor failed to notify this Court that the initial PR Simon was DEAD.
 Instead, TESCHER and SPALLINA continued to use him while DEAD for four months to close his wife’s estate as part of a larger Fraud on the Court to change Shirley’s irrevocable trust and estate beneficiaries and make it appear that Simon made changes while alive to her dispositive documents, when he did not.
 When this Court discovered the Fraud on the Court in a September 13, 2013 hearing and learned that the Estate of Shirley was closed by a DEAD Personal Representative/Executor using fraudulently notarized and now proven forged documents and that a fraud on the beneficiaries had also been committed, Your Honor stated you had enough at that moment to issue Miranda Rights to TED and his counsel Robert L. Spallina, Esq. (“SPALLINA”) twice for the crimes. (see Exhibit ___ - Excerpts 9/13/13 Hearing)

-That Simon did not have all waivers prior to his death, as Jill Iantoni (“IANTONI”) did not even send one back until after Simon was dead and thus this claim that Simon had all the waivers is a lie that intends to mislead the Court, again.
+That Simon did not have all waivers prior to his death, as Jill Iantoni (“IANTONI”) did not provide one even send one back until after Simon was dead and thus this claim that Simon had all the waivers is a lie that intends to mislead the Court, again.

 That Eliot did sign a waiver because he was induced to sign one to end disputes between primarily TED and his sister Pamela Simon (“PAMELA”) and Simon when they tipped off by SPALLINA without Simon’s consent that they had been wholly disinherited with their lineal descendants from the Estates and Trusts of both Simon and Shirley.
 That TED and PAMELA then attempted to extort Simon to make changes to him and Shirley’s Wills and Trusts unless he ceded to their demands he would never see them or their four children again.
 In Shirley’s Estate and Trusts the changes they demanded were not even legally possible.
 From a Palm Beach County Sheriff Report, SPALLINA states to investigators,